sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 * `grab_silver_token(dist, rot_y)`: function that uses the methods `R.grab` and `R.release` to implement the routine to approach, grab and release the silver token in front of us:

    * Arguments: `dist` and `rot_y`, which are respectively the distance of the robot from the silver token and the angle between the two.
-   * Returns: the function has no returns.
+   * Returns: this function has no returns.

 The function states that if the robot is near the silver token, so if `dist < 2`, it approaches the token based on `rot_y`: if the robot is aligned with the token, so if `-a_th <= rot_y <= a_th` (where `a_th` is the orrientation threshold, which is set at 2°) it  slowly goes toward it, otherwise the robot turns left or right to align with the token.
 Code implementation: